samishakoor/Online-Voting-System-Using-Multi-Threaded-Client-Server-Program/README.md

 8. Press Enter.
 9. Now write "./out2.o" on the second terminal.
 10. Press Enter.
-11. Now enter your correct name and cnic and choose a valid poll symbol to cast the vote successfully.
+11. Now you can cast vote(on client terminal) by entering your name and cnic and choosing the correct poll symbol.
+12. Multiple users can cast vote on same TCP connection.

 Remeber:
 1. There must be two seperate consoles(one for server side and one for client side) opened at the same time for successfully running the program.